Mid Facelift Philadelphia

 This descent may lead to the formation of dark circles beneath the eyes and deepening of the nasolabial (nasal lines) and nasojugal (tear trough) creases.
 These effects are further compounded due to midfacial volume loss.
 The midface is not addressed by the standard face lifting techniques.

 Many surgical advances in facial plastic surgery have come about benefiting the midface lift.
 Plastic surgeons practicing in New Jersey and the greater Philadelphia area utilize an endoscope, a small surgical telescope millimeters in diameter, to allow them to operate in the intricate environment of the midface via a series of small incisions as compared to traditional techniques which require large surgical incisions with the possibility of large scars.
 Utilizing these small well-hidden incisions allows a board certified cosmetic surgeon to perform rejuvenation of the midface so there are virtually no visible scars.
 The cheek complex is elevated in a vertically oriented fashion to allow for a more youthful appearance.
 Doctors also use Facial Fat Grafting to complement this procedure, allowing the facial volume to be restored.
 This may also be supplemented with a Cheek Implant if deemed necessary.
+Patients that are considering Mid Facelift may consider traditional facelift, mini facelift, and revision facelift.

 Dr. Anthony Corrado Discusses Facelift